great-expectations/great_expectations/docs/docusaurus/docs/cloud/quickstarts/python_api_quickstart.md

 ## Validate data

-1. Run the following command to define a <TechnicalTag tag="checkpoint" text="Checkpoint"/> and examine the data to determine if it matches the defined <TechnicalTag tag="expectation" text="Expectations"/>:
+1. Use the following command to define a <TechnicalTag tag="checkpoint" text="Checkpoint"/> and examine the data to determine if it matches the defined <TechnicalTag tag="expectation" text="Expectations"/>:

     ```python name="tutorials/quickstart/quickstart.py create_checkpoint"
     ```

-2. Run the following command to return the <TechnicalTag tag="validation_result" text="Validation Results"/>:
+2. Use the following command to return the <TechnicalTag tag="validation_result" text="Validation Results"/>:

     ```python name="tutorials/quickstart/quickstart.py run_checkpoint"
     ```

-3. Run the following command to view an HTML representation of the <TechnicalTag tag="validation_result" text="Validation Results"/> in the generated <TechnicalTag tag="data_docs" text="Data Docs"/>:
+3. Use the following command to view an HTML representation of the <TechnicalTag tag="validation_result" text="Validation Results"/> in the generated <TechnicalTag tag="data_docs" text="Data Docs"/>:

     ```python name="tutorials/quickstart/quickstart.py view_results"
     ```